VMjack64/SOC-Homelab/PART3.md

 With my servers mapped out, I began setting them up in AWS.
 As I don't have any previous familiarity with AWS, I spent some time learning the basics by reading the [AWS documentation](https://docs.aws.amazon.com/), as well as scouring the internet for additional resources, and modifying my diagram to reflect what I've learned.

 Some important pointers:
-- In AWS, when designating a CIDR (Classless Inter-Domain Routing) block for a VPC, in addition to the first & last addresses being used by the CIDR, AWS will also need to use the second, third, and fourth IP addresses in the range (see: https://www.youtube.com/watch?v=HbTfONoekyM).
+- In AWS, when designating a CIDR (Classless Inter-Domain Routing) block for a VPC (Virtual Private Cloud), in addition to the first & last addresses being used by the CIDR, AWS will also need to use the second, third, and fourth IP addresses in the range (see: https://www.youtube.com/watch?v=HbTfONoekyM).
   - This process is also applied when designating a CIDR block for a subnet within a VPC, which explains why the IP ranges in my diagram are specified as such.
 - An “Availability Zone” is just an AWS data center located in a specific region (ex: ‘us-east-2a’ is a data center located in Ohio (‘us-east-2’)).
   - Subnets within a VPC should be situated in an availability zone.